 Fruit contains fructose, it’s true.
 But the difference between whole fruit and fruit juice or honey, for example, is that the fructose in whole fruit is bound up with plenty of fibre and nutrients to slow down the sugar release.

-I Quit Sugar recommends 1–2 small pieces of fruit a day.
+I Quit Sugar recommends one to two small pieces of fruit a day.
 Depending on the fruit (see below) and combined with a recommended six to nine serves of veggies per day, this will give you a healthy dose of fibre, vitamins and antioxidants, without overloading the liver.

 Of course, when you eat crappy processed added sugars on top of that, your fructose intake quickly goes through the roof and you easily tip over the World Health Organization’s recommendation of six to nine teaspoons of added sugar per day.
 But when you quit added sugar (and as long as you’re not fructose intolerant), your body should be able to happily process the amount of fructose in a few pieces of fruit.